 This is a true story which I will share with readers of MaryElizabethSings as my New Year’s reflection for 2016:

-My recent e-mail words to my first cousin, an ordained minister who happened to be the first female minister to have preached (about four years ago) at this annual singing event, started in 1924 by our grandfather:
+My recent e-mail words to my first cousin, an ordained minister in western North Carolina who was the first female minister to have preached (about four years ago) at this annual singing event, which, again, was started in 1924 by our grandfather:

 I did what I needed to do only a minute or two before my cousin got up to preach, and she looked at me in a startled way and said to me, “That is the very same theme of my sermon that I am just about to give.”
 I think our great-grandfather, the deceased Baptist minister and school master, had wanted us both to know that he was with us both in his sharing that theme with me in my dream the night before my cousin gave her sermon and, also, in urging me so fervently to share my dream with her BEFORE she delivered her sermon.
 The dream and the urgency of the testimony regarding it were tangible proof that our relatives live in a hereafter and are still connected to the living, even today, in consciousness.
 My great-grandfather, the old Baptist minister, had made his point from beyond the grave to two of his living great-granddaughters who understand the mystery of the spiritual and even of the supernatural.
 And, he expected me to share this story, which I am, further, doing here as testimony of the reality of God for my reading audience for my New Year’s inspirational story for 2016.

 (Post Script: For those readers who would enjoy reading more of my metaphysical dreams and experiences, I hope you will read my previous blog post, entitled, “Enter Metaphysics,” at the following link: https://maryelizabethsings.wordpress.com/2011/01/01/enter-metaphysics/ )